waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Objective:** Retrieve the Old Amber.
 -   **Location:** Pewter Museum of Science.
 -   **Obstacle:** A Scientist at (13, 5) on 1F blocks the path to an item.
--   **Current Investigation:** Systematically interviewing all NPCs in Pewter City after exhausting all internal museum hypotheses.
+-   **Current Investigation:** Brainstorming new hypotheses after exhausting all NPC dialogue in Pewter City.

 -   **Confirmed Puzzle Steps:**
     1. Lead with a Geodude or a revived fossil Pokémon (Omanyte, Aerodactyl) and speak to the Old Man at (2, 5) on 1F.